grafana/agent/docs/sources/flow/setup/install/macos.md

 You can install Grafana Agent Flow with Homebrew on macOS.

 {{% admonition type="note" %}}
-The default prefix for Homebrew on Intel is /usr/local.
-The default prefix for Homebrew on Apple Silicon is /opt/Homebrew.
-You can verify the default prefix for Homebrew on your computer by opening a terminal and typing brew --prefix.
+The default prefix for Homebrew on Intel is `/usr/local`.
+The default prefix for Homebrew on Apple Silicon is `/opt/Homebrew`.
+You can verify the default prefix for Homebrew on your computer by opening a terminal and typing `brew --prefix`.
 {{% /admonition %}}

 ## Before you begin